 - 1 1/2 tablespoons of cornstarch

-- 6 Golden Delicious apples, cored, peeled and thinly sliced
+- 6 Golden Delicious or Granny Smith apples, cored, peeled and thinly sliced

 - Tablespoon of turbinado sugar for dusting

-- In the food processor, mix the flour, sugar, sea salt and pulse for 5 seconds.
+- In a food processor, mix the flour, sugar, salt and pulse for 5 seconds.

-- Add the chilled butter and pulse until the dough looks like fine meal.
+- To the mixture, add the chilled butter and pulse until the dough looks like peas.

-- Add the cheddar cheese and pulse for 5 seconds.
+- Add the cheddar cheese and pulse for a few more seconds.